 Adamantios Gafos (University of Potsdam): 'Stochastic time analysis of syllable-referential intervals'

-Mathias Scharinger (Max Planck Institute for Empirical Aesthetic): 'Phonological features and word-specific information: Insights from brain imaging'
+Mathias Scharinger (University of Leipzig): 'Phonological features and word-specific information: Insights from brain imaging'

 Renata Szczepaniak (University of Hamburg): 'The growing relevance of the phonological word in the history of the German language'

 No conference fee is required.
 However, please confirm attendance at the conference, the Warm-Up at the Restaurant "Market" (Markt 11) at 8pm and/or the conference dinner at the Restaurant "Zur Sonne" (Markt 14) with us before the 20th of October.
 Participants will pay for their dinner.